 Depending on your business, most apprenticeships will:

-• Take between 1 and 4 years to complete
+- take between 1 and 4 years to complete

-• Require apprentices to receive a salary equal to or above the appropriate minimum wage, as well as annual leave and bank holiday entitlement
+- pay at least minimum wage, as well as annual leave and bank holiday entitlement

-• Require 20% of time spent studying and training (paid)
+- require 20% of time spent studying and training (paid)

 How could an apprentice help my business?